diablodale/dp.docs/docs/_max/attributes/smoothing.md

     - "@smoothing 0.1"
 ---

-Smoothing to apply to skeleton joint values with either a simplified one parameter factor or five parameter Holt double-exponential filter.
+Smoothing for skeleton joint values with either a simplified one parameter factor or five parameter Holt double-exponential filter.

 * 1-parameter: simplified temporal smoothing factor where 0.0 is no smoothing